ecamp/ecamp-site/src/data/pages/tos.en.md

 ## Terms
 ### _ecamp3_, _eCamp_ and &ldquo;the application&rdquo;
 _ecamp3_ is open source software (see term below) that is intended to simplify the planning of Y+S camps, Y+S courses and other camps.
-The source code of the _ecamp3_ software is publicly available on GitHub at <a href="https://github.com/ecamp/ecamp3" target="_blank">https://github.com/ecamp/ecamp3</a> and is subject to the &ldquo;GNU Affero General Public License v3.0&rdquo; license, see term below.
+The source code of the _ecamp3_ software is publicly available on GitHub at [https://github.com/ecamp/ecamp3](https://github.com/ecamp/ecamp3){target=_blank} and is subject to the &ldquo;GNU Affero General Public License v3.0&rdquo; license, see term below.

 _eCamp_ is the name of the public instance of _ecamp3_ which we operate, and is also called &ldquo;the application&rdquo; in the following text.
-The application can be accessed at the URL <a href="https://ecamp3.ch/" target="_blank">https://ecamp3.ch</a>.
+The application can be accessed at the URL [https://ecamp3.ch](https://ecamp3.ch/){target=_blank}.

 ### Users
 Users are natural persons like you, who want to use the planning features of _eCamp_ and manage content on _eCamp_.
 If you want to use _eCamp_ and enter content, you need a user account.